thisbenrogers/my-neighbor-api/README.md

 A RESTful API that switches in the word 'NEIGHBOR', replacing instances of the n-word in song lyrics.

-This API uses Express and the Genius API through genius-lyrics npm package.
+This API uses Express and the Genius API through genius-lyrics-api npm package.

 ## Description